-I’ve followed your advice, but have not got a satisfactory resolution.
+I’ve followed your advice, but the company have refused a refund

 If you have sought a refund from the company which has taken your money and have either received no refund, or only a partial refund has been offered, you will need to consider your options.
 Whatever you do, make sure you have followed the process which your network asked you to.
 You may be reluctant to communicate directly with the people who robbed you, but as the law stands that is the process.
 Failure follow the process will weaken your case should the matter go to an Ombudsman, to ADR or to court.

 1 .
 Accept the situation and any partial refund on offer and walk away.

 Let’s be honest, pursuing a legal action for the sake of a few quid can be more trouble than it’s worth.
 That’s exactly the way the scammers want you to think and most of the time, sadly, this is what happens.

 Be under no illusion, pursuing the matter further will be time consuming, and you may need to spend money on court fees, usually £25 (which you will get back if/when you win your case).
 However you should get your money back and will have the satisfaction of having driven one small nail into the coffin of these outrageous scams.

 2. Pursue the network through the Communications Ombudsman.

 This has the advantage that it should be cost free, but it is untried and untested.
 As far as I know this approach has not been used before.
 Cases have been taken to the Ombudsman and rejected because they are within the remit of the Phone-paid Services Authority.
 However these have been complaints about the ‘Payforit’ charges.
 If your network has failed to follow it’s own published procedure, or has failed to follow the Mobile Operators Code of Practice for the management and operation of PFI, then you can go to the Ombudsman on the basis that the network has not followed proper procedures in dealing with your complaint.